tiernano/www.tiernanotoole.ie/_posts/2016-03-22-2-Cable-Modems-Double-Internet-Speed-part1.markdown

 ---
 First, a bit of background, and then I will explain what I am currently running in Part 2...

 For the last 15 or so years, I have had at least 2 internet connections in to the house...
 2 of them have always been Cable Modems from NTL, which became UPC, and now is [Virgin Media][1].
-When I started, i think the modems where 150/50kbit/s and 600/150kb/s, and have stedally increased in speed, currently at 360/36Mbit/s each...
+When I started, i think the modems where 150/50kbit/s and 600/150kb/s, and have steadily increased in speed, currently at 360/36Mbit/s each...
 But they have always been somewhat separate, and single thread downloads have always been limited to 1 of the connections...
 I have been looking for ways around this for years...

 It started with a [Linksys RV042 router][2] which allowed me to load balance my connections...
 At the time, and i cant even remember when this was, my total bandwidth would not exceed the router.
 The RV042 has 2 10/100mbit WAN links and 4 100mb/s LAN links...So, when the connection bandwidth increased, I moved to a new router...